dajoh/chunkproxy/README.md

 License
 -------

-If you want to use chunkproxy in your application or on your website, please contact me.
+If you want to use chunkproxy in your application or on your website, please contact me!